 - Windows and Doors

 Do-it-yourself home improvement projects are a great way for Knox County residents to save money while improving their home’s value.
-Knox County Solid Waste offers eight convenient locations to dispose of bulky do-it-yourself demolition waste.
+Knox County Solid Waste offers several convenient locations to dispose of bulky do-it-yourself demolition waste.

 - Service is only available to residents in Knox County (have either a Knox County license plate OR have proof of residency).